blockmatic-icebox/powerstack/README.md

 - Read blockchain state, sign messages and transactions.
 - Read account token balances and nfts.
 - Read token prices and market data.
-- Utility first CSS with TailwindUI components.
+- Utility first CSS with TailwindCSS components.
 - Upload files to Arweave using Blundr.
 - Upload files to IPFS using Pinata.
 - Utilities for decimal precision and math.